vivaria/edisonrul.ing/docs/source/cards/n/neo-space.md

 ### Card Rulings

-●If “UFOroid Fighter” is Fusion Summoned with “Elemental Hero Neos” being used as the 1 Warrior-Type monster, “UFOroid Fighter” won't be affected by “Neo Space” because “Elemental Hero Neos” is not listed by name on the card.
+*   If “UFOroid Fighter” is Fusion Summoned with “Elemental Hero Neos” being used as the 1 Warrior-Type monster, “UFOroid Fighter” won't be affected by “Neo Space” because “Elemental Hero Neos” is not listed by name on the card.